kubecost/docs/custom-prom.md

     action: replace
 ```

-Note that this does not override the source label-- it creates a new label called "pod_name" and copies the value of pod into it.
+Note that this does not override the source label-- it creates a new label called "pod_name" and copies the value of the pod into it.

 On recent versions of **Prometheus Operator**, cadvisor `instance` labels do not match internal Kubernetes node names.
 This causes usage data to not be registered correctly in Kubecost.
 The solution is to add the following block into your kubelet/cadvisor scrape config.